Job Board Resources

-- All employers must be Tourism or Hospitality Businesses.
-Training institutions and HR companies hiring on behalf of their clients should be registered as Other.
-Third-party suppliers cannot post on the job board.
+- HR companies hiring on behalf of their tourism clients should register as Other.

-- Registered companies must provide a description of their operations and specify which region they are located in: Vancouver, Coast and Mountains, Vancouver Island, Northern BC, Thompson Okanagan, Cariboo Chilcotin Coast or Kootenay Rockies.
+- Registered companies must provide a description of their operations and specify which region/territory they are located in: Vancouver, Coast and Mountains, Vancouver Island, Northern BC, Thompson Okanagan, Cariboo Chilcotin Coast, Kootenay Rockies, or the Yukon.

-- If Headquarters is located outside of British Columbia, employers may select “Outside BC” as their primary location; however, employers cannot post jobs that are located outside of BC.
+- If Headquarters is located outside of British Columbia or the Yukon, employers may select “Outside BC” as their primary location; however, employers cannot post jobs that are located outside of BC or the Yukon.

 - Employers may register multiple addresses under one company profile if they have different locations.
-These locations must be in BC.
+These locations must be in BC or the Yukon.

 - All relevant sectors must be selected for each company.
 For example, a hotel could select both Accommodations and Food & Beverage Services.
 This will ensure that all opportunities will appear in the search results accordingly.